tomcruzana/bytebox-sl/bumper/README.md

 # Bumper

 a bumper is a virtual attachment that can be worn by an avatar.
 When activated, the bumper produces various effects such as animations, particles, and sounds.
-This bumper is inspired bu Super Mario Bros.
+The bumper HUD offers a selection of bumper effects in this multi-bumper system, which draws inspiration from Super Mario Bros.

 ## Instructions